mohammed-tech-innovator/proximalpolicy-optimization-for-othello-mastery/README.md

 # Proximal Policy Optimization for Othello Mastery

-Welcome to the development of "The Strategic Heuristic Algorithm with Zero-Human Advancement"!
+Welcome to the development of "The Strategic Heuristic Agent with Zero-human Advancement"!
 This project focuses on mastering the game of Othello using parallel self-playing and the Proximal Policy Optimization algorithm.

 ## Introduction